klogg/fl2000_drm/README.md

  * Allow driver to be builtin to kernel
  * Refactor for better / cleaner structure and modularity
  * Minimize debugfs implementation
- * Move all regmaps to RBTREE
+ * Move all regmaps to RBTREE, review default values, volatile and precious register sets